aflandrin/BatchExtension/README.md

-Haxe-Openfl-Batch-extension
+BatchExtension
 ===========================

-Openfl extension for batch https://batch.com/
+BatchExtension is an Openfl extension for batch https://batch.com/

 Installation
 ------------